samdeitz/rushhour/README.md

 ### Windows Only
 1. Download the latest release: [RushHourGame.zip](https://github.com/samdeitz/rushhour/RushHourGame)
 2. Extract (unzip) the folder.
-3. Open the folder and double-click **SnakeGame.exe** to start playing.
+3. Open the folder and double-click **RushHour.exe** to start playing.
 ---